DolphyWind/Electra-Lang/README.md

     >-----+-
           |

 The regular four directional cable (+) has a current that is coming from west heading to east.
 It will create 2 more copies of that current with directions north and south.
 The current with direction north will get killed in the next iteration.
-Cables clone and support currents based on their ascii value.
+Cables clone and support currents based on how they look like.

 #### **Cable Types**
 >**Horizontal Cable (-):** Supports east and west directions.
 Simple cable for flowing current horizontally.

 >**Vertical Cable (|):** Supports north and south directions.
 Simple cable for flowing current vertically.

->**Right Diagonal Cable (/):** Supports northeast and southwest directions.
+>**Right Diagonal Cable (/, ╱):** Supports northeast and southwest directions.
 Simple cable for flowing current diagonally.

->**Left Diagonal Cable (\\):** Supports northwest and southeast directions.
+>**Left Diagonal Cable (\\, ╲):** Supports northwest and southeast directions.
 Simple cable for flowing current diagonally.

->**Regular Four Directional Cable (+):** Supports east, west, north and south directions.
+>**Regular Four Directional Cable (+, ┼):** Supports east, west, north and south directions.
 Can be used to change direction of a current or clone it.

->**Diagonal Four Directional Cable (X):** Supports northeast, northwest, southeast and southwest directions.
+>**Diagonal Four Directional Cable (X, ╳):** Supports northeast, northwest, southeast and southwest directions.
 Can be used to change direction of a current or clone it.

->**Eight Directional Cable (\*):** Supports all directions.
+>**Eight Directional Cable (\*, ✱):** Supports all directions.
 Can be used to change direction of a current or clone it.

 >**East One Directional Cable (}):** Only lets current flowing to east direction.